 Raymond and Christine uprooted their family in 1960 and relocated them to Hastings on Hudson.
 Christine’s life was cruelly cut short in 1965 when her husband abruptly pἀssed away.
 Christine was active in the Westchester Girl Scouts throughout her time in Hastings, spending many years organizing and leading troop activities across the county.

 She gave endlessly of her time to Hastings’ Saint Matthew’s Church and School.
-John F. Kennedy’s Physical Fitness curriculum was created, put into practice, and taught at St. Matthews as their Physical Education program for sixteen years with assistance from Christine, one of the original team of eight women.
+John F. Kennedy’s Physical Fitness curriculum was created, implemented, and taught at St. Matthews as their Physical Education program for sixteen years with assistance from Christine, one of the original team of eight women.

-She joined a nonprofit organization called St. Matthew’s Prayer Group and took part in their prayer meetings.
+She joined a nonprofit organization called St. Matthew’s Prayer Group and participated in their prayer meetings.